django/channels_redis/README.rst

 Defaults to ``['localhost', 6379]``.
 Pass multiple hosts to enable sharding, but note that changing the host list will lose some sharded data.

+If your server is listening on a UNIX domain socket, you can also use that to connect: ``["unix:///path/to/redis.sock"]``.
+This should be slightly faster than a loopback TCP connection.

 ``prefix``
 ~~~~~~~~~~